Partners

 Silent Waves is a French startup that has spun-out from the Institut Néel, a CNRS’s laboratory based in Grenoble, France.
 Launched in 2022, Silent Waves develops, manufactures and commercializes quantum technologies for the fields of quantum computing and quantum information.
 Its first product is an ultra-low noise microwave amplifier, essential for high-fidelity superconducting qubit readout.
 The core technology of these amplifiers - low impedance Josephson junction arrays - will be exploited as platforms for microwave squeezers

-Contact: Luca Planat
+Contact: Dr. Luca Planat

 University of Milano-Bicocca